 By the time we ended our palace “tour”, we had been on our feet for about 4 hours.
 I was too tired to go explore the other heritage sites like the street at Higashiyama, much less to look for “traditional food”.
+It was why my Kyoto in 8 Hours was literally capped at 8 hours!
 We scooted back to Kyoto station to admire the world’s longest escalator, and had lunch at a restaurant called “Mollete” where it seemed like we were the only guys over there.

 The restaurant served fusion Japanese food, like the Omelette with Breaded Chicken that I had, or Japanese Curry Rice.
 Apparently, their most famous dish was Omurice, but since it contained beef, I had to give it a miss.